Key Breed Facts

 Bergamascos need to be given a lot of exercise on a daily basis, but they also need a tremendous amount of stimulation to be truly happy, well-rounded dogs.
 A good hour's walk is essential and ideally this needs to be split into two sessions, one half hour walk in the morning and the same again in the afternoon.
 However, these dogs also benefit from being allowed to run around in a secure garden as often as possible so they get to let off a lot of "steam" during the day.

 If you are looking to buy a Bergamasco, you would need to pay anything from £700 to over £1000 for a well-bred pedigree puppy.
-The cost of insuring a 3-year-old Bergamasco in northern England would be £27.89 a month for basic cover but for a lifetime policy, this would set you back £81.21 a month (quote as of March 2016).
-When insurance companies calculate pet insurance, they factor in several things and this includes where you live in the UK and a dog's age and whether or not they have been spayed or neutered.
+The cost of insuring a male 3-year-old Bergamasco in northern England would be £29.23 a month for basic cover but for a lifetime policy, this would set you back £83.87 a month (quote as of May 2018).
+When insurance companies calculate pet insurance, they factor in several things and this includes where you live in the UK and a dog's age and whether they have been spayed or neutered amongst other things.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £40 - £50 a month.
 On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Bergamasco which includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their annual health check visits, all of which could quickly add up to well over a £1000 a year.

-As a rough guide, the average cost to keep and care for a Bergamasco would be between £90 to £140 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree Bergamasco puppy.
+As a rough guide, the average cost to keep and care for a Bergamasco would be between £90 to £140 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Bergamasco puppy.